Vedant91827/microsoft-frt-finalproject/README.md

 This is my Final Microsoft Future Talent Ready Internship Project.
 This website is a smooth automated leads service, a Fully Responsive Website's frontend.
 Created front-end elements using HTML, CSS, Javascript and Bootstrap.

+This website is Deployed on Azure using Static Web APP Azure Service